iotJumpway/Oculus-Examples/README.md

 The iotJumpWay Oculus Tutorials/Examples provide example projects that you can use to get started using the iotJumpWay for your Oculus Rift based IoT/AI Virtual Reality projects.

-# Oculus Rift Tutorials/Examples
+# vrAIretail for Oculus Rift

-## vrAIretail

 ![iotJumpWay Oculus Examples](Rift/vrAIretail/_media/vrAIretail.png)

-vrAIretail takes you from a blank VR project to a fully functioning Artificially Intelligent VR store assistant.
+vrAIretail takes you from a blank Unreal Engine 4 Oculus project to a functioning Artificially Intelligent VR store assistant.
 To include voice synthesis, natural language understanding and the Internet of Things.